 The Oracle Audit Clause generally states that a customer will have 30 days to resolve any shortfalls.
 The resolution is not handled by Oracle LMS and instead is handed over to Oracle Sales.
-Oracle Sales teams are incentivized, by large sales commissions, to resolve the audit in the most personally profitable way possible.
-Outcomes demanded often include the purchase of Oracle software and large retroactive penalties.
-Oracle Sales will often also try to force a purchase of Oracle Cloud products as part of the resolution due to increased commission incentives on Oracle Cloud Products.
+Outcomes can include purchases of Oracle software, retroactive fees, and potential upsell of additional products.

 Finally, an Audit Close Letter will be issued.
 The Audit Close Letter will not be issued by Oracle LMS until the customer has come to a resolution agreement with Oracle Sales.

 How can you prepare for your Oracle audit?